 SOA Long Term Outcome Description of Activity Milestones/Actions (in year) Medium to Longer Term Key Partners Objectives (2023) (by year 5) Success Measure Argyll and Bute A recognised Work with partners, improved 1.
 Research cruise ship market structure and identify growth Increase cruise ship visits at Argyll and Bute has a thriving and sustainable research, relations and proactive opportunities ports and increase Council (Economic economy cruise ship promotion of the region.
 2. Proactively market the region to prospective new passenger volume across Growth Team). especially within market value companies.
 Argyll and Bute as a whole the key sectors of chain for Argyll 3.
-Maintain current relations and keep up to date with by 2021 (evidence based tourism, and Bute market needs. with 2016). maritime, food 4. and drink. the rest of the West Coast of Scotland.
-(Outcome 1) Argyll and Bute A sustainable Support the development of the 1.
+Maintain current relations and keep up to date with by 2021 (evidence based tourism, and Bute. market needs. with 2016). maritime, food and drink.
+4. Ensure Argyll and Bute is packaged effectively alongside the rest of the West Coast of Scotland.
+(Outcome 1) the rest of the west coast of scotland.
+(Outcome I) Argyll and Bute A sustainable Support the development of the 1.
 Engage with aquaculture businesses to develop an Attract and measure level Argyll and Bute has a thriving food and drink aquaculture sector through the understanding of their plans and requirements for future of aquaculture investment Council (Economic economy industry supply recommendations of the Economic growth and expansion within Argyll and Bute by end of to Argyll and Bute by the Growth Team), especially within chain that adds Forum.
 March 2017. end of 2021.
 HIE, AITC, VS, the key sectors of value across all Scotland Food tourism, it key 2.
-Feed into the Scottish Government's 'Review of the Adopt recommendations of and Drink. maritime, food and drink. components (primary Aquaculture Consenting Regime' in collaboration with colleagues from Marine Planning by end of March 2017. the consenting review.
+Feed into the Scottish Government's 'Review of the Adopt recommendations of and Drink. maritime, food components Aquaculture Consenting Regime' in collaboration with the consenting review. and drink. (primary colleagues from Marine Planning by end of March 2017.
 (Outcome 1) producers to Support Food from Argyll in its 1.
-Grow a portfolio of successful Argyll and Bute food and Growth of Food from Argyll Argyll and Bute processors) in development. drink case studies with recommendations to feed into the and/or West Coast food & Council (Economic order to development of Food from Argyll by end of March 2017. drink brand(s) by 10 Growth Team), generate producers across the whole HIE, AITC, VS, economic 2.
-Collaborate with other local authorities on the west coast of Argyll and Bute by the Scotland Food growth, for a concerted marketing and growth approach, end of 2018. and Drink. improved including a focus on a food and drink trail by end of provenance and March 2017. profile for Argyll and Bute.
+Grow a portfolio of successful Argyll and Bute food and Growth of Food from Argyll Argyll and Bute processors) in order to development. drink case studies with recommendations to feed into the and/or West Coast food & Council (Economic generate development of Food from Argyll by end of March 2017. drink brand(s) by 10 producers across the whole Growth Team), HIE, AITC, VS, economic 2.
+Collaborate with other local authorities on the west coast of Argyll and Bute by the Scotland Food growth, 2. for a concerted marketing and growth approach, end of 2018. and Drink. improved including a focus on a food and drink trail by end of provenance and March 2017. profile for Argyll and Bute.
 3. Explore the above as a potential Argyll and the Islands LEADER co-operation project.